Provided by the Members, Staff and Friends of the

 The amount and number of scholarships offered each year shall be determined by the trustees of the MEA Scholarship Fund.
 Such scholarships may be offered on a renewal basis limited to four times in a five-year period.

 - Dependent of MEA member or MEA-Retired member in good standing.

 - Graduate of a Michigan public high school or private high school that has an MEA bargaining unit.
 (Diploma must be received in the year of application.)

 - Will attend or is currently an undergraduate student of a Michigan public community/junior college, four-year degree-granting institution, or vocational training institution that grants a degree, certification or license.
-Those attending the following private institutions ONLY are also eligible: Baker College-Flint/Owosso; University of Detroit–Mercy; Davenport University-Eastern Region Campus; Adrian College; Finlandia University; Albion College; and Kendall College of Art and Design of Ferris State University.
+Those attending the following private institutions ONLY are also eligible: Baker College-Flint/Owosso; University of Detroit–Mercy; Adrian College; Finlandia University; and Albion College.
 (The aforementioned private institutions are existing local MEA affiliates.)

 - The scholarship will not be awarded for the purpose of working on a post-baccalaureate degree.